-- .1 Prestressed concrete members must be manufactured under a quality system certified to AS 9001. - .2 All testing and certification required under this Part must be carried out by a NATA accredited laboratory. - .3 The Contractor must prepare and implement a Quality Plan that at a minimum includes the documents, procedures and/or instructions listed below.
-If not provided beforehand, the procedures must be submitted at least 28 days prior to the commencement of tensioning. - .4 Provision of the documentation listed in this Clause shall constitute a HOLD POINT.
+- .1 Prestressed concrete members shall be manufactured under a quality system certified to AS 9001. - .2 All testing and certification required under this Part shall be carried out by a NATA accredited laboratory. - .3 The Contractor shall prepare and implement a Quality Plan that at a minimum includes the documents, procedures and/or instructions listed below.
+If not provided beforehand, the procedures shall be submitted at least 28 days prior to the commencement of tensioning. - .4 Provision of the documentation listed in this Clause shall constitute a HOLD POINT.
+The required documentation includes: